samihatashin/QuBes-Camp-Project/README.md

 # QuBes-Camp-Project
 <h2> Representation of  single qubit gate via Qiskit Pulse </h2>
-<h3> We calibrated a R_x gate with a 𝝅/2 pulse and implemented it on our circuit using Qiskit pulse. </h3>
+<h3> We calibrated an R_x gate with a 𝝅/2 pulse and implemented it on our circuit using Qiskit pulse. </h3>

 Team members:
 1. Samiha Tashin